 This is not all Facebook.
 Libra is run by the Libra Association, a non-profit based in Geneva, which is currently headed up by big players and will have 100 “geographically diverse” members at some point.
 No member, including Facebook, can represent more than 1% of the vote.

 Sorry regulators, no love nor acronyms mentioned in this one either.
 Odds are they’ll show up to the party later and like any uninvited guest’s arrival, things will get awkward…

 The reserves that are backing the Libra will earn interest (capitalism!), which will go toward funding the Libra Association and then will go back to the primary investors in the LIbra Association (CAPITALISM!!)

 Let’s Talk About…Money

 After reaching the unbanked, I believe the biggest, and most impactful byproduct of this project is that it gets people talking and asking questions about money.
 What is money and why is it valuable?
 Who is in charge of it?
 How should it work and who should decide?
-For a history of money from rocks to fiat to crypto, The Bitcoin Standard is a tremendous resource.
+For a history of money from rocks to fiat to digital assets, The Bitcoin Standard is a tremendous resource.